-Selecting an appropriate tree or shrub is the first step of successful planting.
+Select an appropriate tree or shrub for the site

 - Determine how big the tree or shrub will get when mature before you purchase and plant it.
 This step can save you the job of removing the tree or shrub in the future that has outgrown the location.

 - Select disease or insect-resistant varieties of ornamental plants.
 Contact Ask Extension to get advice or contact your local Cooperative Extension Service.

 - Be aware of the utilities above and below ground.
-Large shade trees should be planted well away from power lines.
-Plant roots and underground utilities are in danger of damage if they are too close.
+Plant large shade trees well away from power lines.
+Underground utilities are also in danger of damage from invading roots.
 Always contact Miss Utility (1-800-257-7777) before planting.

-What is the tree's proposed use in the landscape?
+What is the tree's purpose in the landscape?